 He joined NJIT's Department of Electrical and Computer Engineering as Assistant Professor in 1988, and has been Full Professor since 1997.
-He has also assumed various administrative positions including the current appointment as the Newark College of Engineering's Associate Dean for Research and Graduate Studies at NJIT.
+He has also assumed various administrative positions.

 He authored Computational Intelligence for Optimization (Springer, 1997, translated into Chinese in 2000) with E.S.H.
 Hou, and edited Neural Networks in Telecommunications (Springer, 1994) with B. Yuhas.
 His current research focuses on various aspects of broadband networks and multimedia communications including network security, traffic modeling, QoS routing, switch architecture and scheduling, congestion control, and buffer management.
 He has also contributed approximately 300 technical papers including over 100 refereed journal/magazine articles.